Subscribe for Updates

 Description

-Planet Conservation is an exchange program with activities in Costa Rica, Panama, and Colombia.
-We work with volunteers, interns, thesis students, and people who have traveled to another country and want to have a authentic experience and to help the communities they visit to have sustainable livelihoods while conserving natural resources.
+Planet Conservation is an voluntourism program in Costa Rica, Panama, and Colombia.
+We work with volunteers, interns, thesis students, and travelers who want to have an authentic experience and help the communities they visit have sustainable livelihoods while conserving natural resources.

-Participants gain a unique experience from helping projects, communities, and cultures in several countries in diverse ways.
-They enrich their lives while they help develop activities that foster environmental conservation.
+Participants gain a unique experience from getting involved with projects, communities, and cultures in diverse ways.
+They enrich their lives while helping to develop activities that foster environmental conservation.

-With Planet Conservation, you can alternate between volunteering and tourism and adventure activities to learn more about the countries we work in.
+With Planet Conservation, you can alternate between volunteering, tourism, and adventure activities to learn more about the countries we work in.
 Some of the main activities we offer are:

-• Helping to conserve and research flagship and/or endangered species such as whales, dolphins, sea turtles, manatees, jaguars, monkeys, and other tropical forest and marine species.
+• Conservation and research focusing on flagship and/or endangered species including whales, dolphins, sea turtles, manatees, jaguars, monkeys, and other tropical forest and marine species;

-• Day and night tours including mangroves, poison dart frogs, beach patrols for sea turtle conservation, visits to serpentariums, and an arthropod collection – one of the largest in the world.
+• Day and night tours to mangroves, beach patrols for sea turtle conservation, serpentariums, and one of the largest arthropod collections in the world; and

-• Tours to see cetaceans, monkeys, crocodiles, toucans, macaws, tapirs, and more.
+• Tours to see cetaceans, poison dart frogs, monkeys, crocodiles, toucans, macaws, tapirs, and more.

 Activities